abweyohali/BeginnerFitnessApp/README.md

 ## Project Overview
 This program is a simple beginner fitness application designed to help new or formerly sedentary users start moving in a manageable way.
 The app creates a user profile, stores an activity level, and provides basic exercise suggestions.
 It also tracks progress each time the user completes an activity.

-This version represents Phase 2 of my project, which focuses on showing progress in development and setting up the GitHub repository.

 ---